exakat/exakat/docs/Rules.rst

 ###################

-Magic method `'__get() <http://php.net/manual/en/language.oop5.magic.php>`_ doesn't work for array syntax.
+Magic method ``__get()`` doesn't work for array syntax.

 When overloading properties, they can only be used for scalar values, excluding arrays.
-Under the hood, PHP uses `'__get() <http://php.net/manual/en/language.oop5.magic.php>`_ to reach for the name of the property, and doesn't recognize the following index as an array.
+Under the hood, PHP uses ``__get()`` to reach for the name of the property, and doesn't recognize the following index as an array.
 It yields an error : Indirect modification of overloaded property.

 .. code-block:: php